 Virtually unlimited.
 There is no limit on the number of sensors in one iQunet sensor network.
 You can also combine different sensor types in one network.
-The central node is the Base Station.
-All data gathered by the sensors is stored in the iQunet server attached to the Base Station.
+The central node is the base station.
+All data gathered by the sensors is stored on the iQunet server attached to the base station.

 The range of a sensor is a few hundreds of meters in free field.
-In Industrial plants the range is less due to interference and reflections.
-If the sensor is mounted according our instruction you can reach up to 50m in a rather open plant.
+In industrial plants the range is less due to interference and reflections.
+If the sensor is mounted according to our instructions you can reach up to 50m in a rather open plant.
 In a very dense plant with metal constructions all over, the range will be up to 30m.
-If a sensor or the Base Station is put in a metal cabinet the range will drop to less 10m.
-You can always check the RSSI symbol in the dashboard to find out if the sensor is able to connect to the Base Station.
-Due to limitations in the free frequency bands, we are not allowed by governmental rules to increase broadcasting power – although we could do.
+If a sensor or the base station is put in a metal cabinet, the range will drop to less than 10m.
+You can always check the RSSI symbol in the dashboard to find out if the sensor is able to connect to the base station.
+Due to limitations in the free frequency bands, we are not allowed by governmental rules to increase broadcasting power – although we could.

-This depends on the adjustable settings made on the sensor via the Sensor Dashboard.
+This depends on the adjustable settings made on the sensor via the sensor dashboard.
 But as a comparison: the batteries of the vibration sensor, measuring 8192 vibration points every day, will last up to 5 years.
-With one important remark: as long as the batteries are clean installed!
+With one important remark: the batteries should be installed clean!
 The sensor electronics are extremely low power.
-E..g. touching the CR2032 coin cell batteries will leave some grease on the batteries and this will allow to run leak current over the battery poles, resulting in a reduced sensor life time up to 50%!
+E.g. touching the CR2032 coin cell batteries will leave some grease on the batteries and this will allow leakage current to run over the battery poles, resulting in a reduced sensor life time up to 50%!

-Yes you can.
-Sensors like the standard Vibration Sensor are not sensitive to magnets.
+Yes, you can.
+Sensors like the standard vibration sensor are not sensitive to magnets.
 This allows you to mount the sensor on a magnetic base and start online measuring in no time.
-Other sensors like a the Proximity Sensors measure the magnetic field, and it is obvious that mounting such a sensor on a magnetic base makes little sense.
+Other sensors like the proximity sensors measure the magnetic field, and it is obvious that mounting such a sensor on a magnetic base makes little sense.

-The Vibration Sensor contains an acceleration MEMS chip.
+The vibration sensor contains an acceleration MEMS chip.
 Even when on the table, the sensor measures gravity.
-Depending how it lays on the table you will find +1g or -1g on the axis that is in line with gravity.
-You can set the high pass filter in the Sensor Dashboard to filter out the gravity measurement in the graphs.
+Depending on how it lays on the table you will find +1g or -1g on the axis that is in line with gravity.
+You can set the high pass filter in the sensor dashboard to filter out the gravity measurement in the graphs.

-We are working on a system which digitalize analog sensor values and store them in the OPC database with a time stamp.
-This way you will be able to combine existing monitoring sensors and wireless iQunet sensors and store the values in one data base for further processing.
+We are working on a system which digitizes analog sensor values and stores them in the OPC database with a time stamp.
+This way you will be able to combine existing monitoring sensors and wireless iQunet sensors and store the values in one database for further processing.
 We keep you updated via our website.

 No, you don’t need to install any software but your browser to address the iQunet sensor dashboard.
 Neither is there any license fee to be paid.
 By purchasing the product, you have paid for both the hardware and installed software.
-We advise a Chrome browser, but any browser webRTC ready will do fine. (check http://iswebrtcreadyyet.com/legacy.html if your browser support this open source development).
-Try the to browse the dashboard on a WebRTC ready browser on any device like your smartphone, tablet, etc. It will work fine too.
+We advise a Chrome browser, but any browser webRTC ready will do fine (check http://iswebrtcreadyyet.com/legacy.html to see if your browser supports this open source development).
+Try to browse the dashboard on a WebRTC ready browser on any device like your smartphone, tablet, etc. It will work fine too.